- The Commons

 I'd say that every great organization must have the same three elements--something that evolves out of its particular circumstances and the people involved in it; a mission that addresses the most critical problems of the times; yet all the while staying true to the universal values that inspire and direct us all.

-We are gathered today as the E. F. Schumacher Society transitions to a new form as the New Economics Institute.
-It is an appropriate evolution for the Society that for thirty years has stewarded in a small way a large mission and intellectual heritage.
+We are gathered today as the E. F. Schumacher Society transitions to a new form as the Schumacher Center for a New Economics.
+It is an appropriate evolution for the Society that for three decades has stewarded in a small way a large mission and intellectual heritage.
 Our websites last year totaled seven million hits.
 Our local economic programs have gained wide media attention.
 The broadly circulated Schumacher lectures collectively tell a story of a new approach to economics.
-Yet we are too small to take advantage of the opportunity this attention offers.
-Thus, the board of directors has entered an agreement to partner with the New Economics Foundation, one of Europe’s most effective economic think tanks, to bring the power and depth of its programs to the United States.
-The evolution of the organization is possible only because of the mature stage of its development and because of the experience and vision of its remarkable board of directors.
+To respond to this growing interest he board of directors is restructuring the organization.
+This evolution is possible only because of the mature stage of its development and because of the experience and vision of its remarkable board of directors.

 What is economics at its core but a system for organizing human labor to transform the earth into products for one another?
 The outcome of that transformation can either degrade or enhance all involved; the nature of our economic institutions determines which it will be.
 If we accept Martin Buber's admonition, then it is our responsibility -- our spiritual task, if you will -- to create an economic system that embodies our highest ideas as human beings, one that builds community, advances ecological health, creates beauty, provides sustainability, and encourages mutuality.

-This is the task that the New Economics Institute is setting itself.
+This is the task that the Schumacher Center for a New Economics is setting itself.
 This is the work we are asking you to join us in undertaking.